Adhoori Aurat: Reception

-It was very popular in the masses and was high in TRPs throughout its airing.
-Its average TRP is 4.5, which is high, as TRPs used to be low in 2013 and before summers, due to intense electricity loadshedding.
-All the actors were critically acclaimed for their stellar performances.
-Faisal Qureshi and Ayeza Khan's performances as antagonist and protagonist respectively were critically acclaimed.
+The serial was very popular with the audience and high in TRPs throughout its airing.
+Its average TRP is 4.5, which is high, as TRPs used to be low in 2013 and before summers, due to intense electricity load shedding.
+All the actors were critically acclaimed for their performances.
+Faisal Qureshi and Ayeza Khan's performances as the antagonist and protagonist, respectively, were critically acclaimed.